ioanav104/nearly-single-crossing/README.md

 Preference profile file: netflix.soc

-By choosing profiles[2, 1, 0, 3], 636 voters are included
+By choosing profiles[2, 1, 0, 3], 91 pc of voters are included

 You can find suitable datasets on the preflib website: http://www.preflib.org/data/